TheCaliforniaCoder/Tic-Tac-Toe/README.md

 ## Description:

 My initial project during the Software Engineering Immersive program at General Assembly was a solo endeavour that took seven days to complete.
 This was my maiden voyage creating a full-fledged game and also marked my first hands-on experience working with JavaScript in a practical setting.

+The goal of this project was to build a Tic Tac Toe game using HTML, CSS & Javascript.
+Two players can take turns until they tie or someone wins.
+Players can play multiple times and keep score!

    * Preview Image: